hassec/cracking_the_coding_interview_4thED/README.md

-## Solutions Cracking The Coding Interview
+## Solutions to Cracking the Coding Interview

 I followed the advise in the book and code a solution first in a plain text editor without any IDE features or highlighting.
 Solutions are then validated in Compiler Explorer.